 By offering the very best in Test and Tag services right across New Zealand, Jim’s Test & Tag NZ have grown to become the only name you need to know for a range of quality skills and industry know-how.

 Getting expert help to ensure all the electrical equipment, tools and appliances at your workplace or premises is fully tested and tagged is right here.
 You want the trusted team you can always rely on.
-For more details on what we can do for you, see our testing and tagging service page.
+For more details on what we can do for you, see our electrical testing and tagging services page.
 Jim’s Test & Tag NZ are always ready to help.
-For a free quote, contact us today.